dotnet/corert/samples/NativeLibrary/README.md

 ## Exporting methods

 For a C# method in the native library to be consumable by external programs, it has to be explicitly exported using the `[NativeCallable]` attribute.
 First define the `NativeCallable` class in your project, see [here](https://github.com/dotnet/corert/blob/master/tests/src/Simple/SharedLibrary/NativeCallable.cs).
+The local definition of the `NativeCallable` is a temporary workaround that will go away once the attribute is added to the official .NET Core public surface.

 Next, apply the attribute to the method, specifying the `EntryPoint` and `CallingConvention` properties:

 ```csharp
 [NativeCallable(EntryPoint = "add", CallingConvention = CallingConvention.StdCall)]